Feel at Home at SAU

 Your St. Ambrose experience starts here!

-In order to apply for admission to St. Ambrose University, all students must first complete an online application (it's free!).
+To apply for admission to St. Ambrose University, first please complete this online application (it's free!).
 Choose what type of student you are below to get started.

 If you plan to study in the United States, you will most likely require a student visa, which is either a category "F" visa, or a category "J" visa.
 You apply for a visa after you're accepted to SAU.